Deep-Symmetry/beat-link-trigger/CONTRIBUTING.md

 between themselves.
 The [Netgear GS105Ev2][switch] has worked great for us.

+> [!IMPORTANT]
+> Before doing any significant work, we strongly encourage you to discuss your ideas in the [Zulip channel][zulip].
+> This will help make sure you’re on the right track, could save you a lot of effort, and ensure alignment with the overall project philosophy and goals.

+### Code from AI / LLM Tools

+If you are planning to contribute code, please refrain from copy and pasting it from “AI” code assistants and large language models.
+It is fine to use those as an inspiration, or examples of the ways something could be done, but always write your own code from scratch if you are going to submit it to the project.

+> [!WARNING]
+> Code from online coding assistants may be plagiarized from other projects with incompatible licenses (and there is no way to know), and may include subtle bugs.
+> It is not suitable for submission to Deep Symmetry projects.

 ## Giving back

 Once you have something working you’d like to share, you can open a